September 2022 intake

 M1 or M2

-The performance of supply chains is a key factor of competitiveness of firms in the industrial or service sectors in a competitive environment.
 It’s development relies on permanent search and adoption of innovations in many disciplines relative to engineering or management.
 Managers or supply chains or executives holding positions on related areas are permanently challenged with the development of innovative projects and the search for progress.
-New challenges have been introduced by the globalization of the economy and the new context ofsustainable development.
-Be convinced of the challenge of becoming a manager of supply chain or related areas by consulting recent surveys and studies such as:
+New challenges have been introduced by the globalization of the economy and the new context of sustainable development.

-The MPLP/MOST Master's program aims to give a competitive edge to students and young professionals interested in industrial engineering and engineering management with a high emphasis on quantitative methods for decision making in the field of supply chain and transport management and optimization, by providing:
+The "Msc Management of production, logistics and procurement, track Management and Optimization of Supply Chains and Tranport" program's aims to give a competitive edge to students and young professionals interested in industrial engineering and engineering management with a high emphasis on quantitative methods for decision making in the field of supply chain and transport management and optimization, by providing:

 - the high-level technical and management skills necessary for the management of supply chains and logistics and transport systems for the productive or service sectors;